This episode is titled “The Witness of Stones.”

 Churches and cathedrals were made elaborate because of the theology of the Mass that we’ve looked at in the episode on the Eucharistic controversy.
-While the debate was long, the Church eventually settled in on the doctrine of transubstantiation; the belief that at the words of the priest, the bread & wine of Communion are transmuted into the literal, actual body & blood of Christ.
-A portion of the consecrated host is kept in a container called a tabernacle, making the church into a house that holds the most precious thing in the universe – the body of Christ.
+While the debate was long, the Church eventually settled in on the doctrine of transubstantiation; the belief that at the words of the priest, the bread and wine of Communion are transmuted into the literal body and blood of Christ.
+A portion of the consecrated host is kept in a container called a tabernacle, making the church into a house that holds the most precious thing in the universe; the body of Christ.
 It’s for this reason churches have long been regarded as sacred refuges.
 The church’s specialness derived from the presence of the host.
-And of course that host deserved a house worthy of its importance.
+And of course, that host deserved a house worthy of its importance.

-Just image the first time a peasant wandered into Cologne Cathedral!
-The only church he’d ever known was the centuries old massive block building back home that could hold no more than 200 people.
-He stands in the plaza in front of Cologne cathedral, and tilts back his head as he takes in the church’s front façade, carved with hundreds of status of Apostles and saints.
-His head just keep going back and back because there seems no end to the spires that rise ever higher, pointing like fingers toward God in His heaven.
+Just imagine the first time a peasant wandered into Cologne Cathedral!
+The only church he’d ever known was the centuries old massive block building back home that could hold no more than 200.
+He stands in the plaza in front of Cologne cathedral and tilts back his head as he takes in the church’s front façade, carved with hundreds of statues of Apostles and saints.
+His head keeps going back and back because there seems no end to the spires that rise ever higher, pointing like fingers toward God in His heaven.
 Dumbstruck that anything could be so big and reach so high, he stumbles in the front door, expecting to be greeted by the thick gloom he’s used to in the church back home.
 But this church isn’t dark; it’s filled with light.
-On his right is the main side wall of the church, pierced by the most magnificent works of art he’s ever seen.
+On his right is the main sidewall of the church, pierced by the most magnificent works of art he’s ever seen.
 More than that—than he’s ever even conceived!
 They are massive windows of colored glass through which the light streams.
 And they cast images of stories he’s heard many times.
 These are the Apostles, Jesus, Mary, and the saints.
-And the ceiling over his head is so high he can’t see it because it’s covered in shadow.
-He stands there with his mouth hanging open, and wonders how he’s going to make his wife and family believe the wonders he’s seeing.
+And the ceiling over his head is so high he can’t see it because it’s veiled in shadow.
+He stands there with mouth hanging open and wonders how he’s going to make his wife and family believe the wonders he’s seeing.
 He simply has no words to describe it; no point of reference in all his experience.

 Earlier I said that medieval churches were books in stone.
 These books told the story of God’s creation and the human condition.
 The average town church only told a few chapters of that story while a cathedral was an entire encyclopedia.